brainhack-school2020/stephaniealley_bhs2020_project/README.md

 The dataset is available as derivative data that was pre-processed using fMRIPrep.

 ### Deliverables
-* GitHub repository containing all items related to the project, including the markdown document, Docker file, requirements.txt, and Jupyter notebooks
+* GitHub repository containing all items related to the project, including the markdown document, requirements.txt, and Jupyter notebooks
 * Complete markdown document (README.md) containing all of the relevant project information
-* Docker file to specify the Docker image
 * requirements.txt to specify the Python environment
 * Jupyter notebook containing the code for the processing and analysis, as well as the visualizations
 * Interactive notebook using Binder for reproducible sharing of the entire project